gravity-technologies/grvt-ts-sdk/README.md

 // Metadata for transfer, you can pass it as the second argument for the transfer API const metadata: ITransferMetadata = {
-  provider: ETransferProvider.RHINO;
+  provider: ETransferProvider.RHINO,
-  direction: ETransferDirection.DEPOSIT; // Use ETransferDirection.WITHDRAWAL for withdraw flow
+  direction: ETransferDirection.DEPOSIT, // Use ETransferDirection.WITHDRAWAL for withdraw flow
-  chainid: Echain.TRON,
+  chainid: EChain.TRON,
   endpoint,
   provider_tx_id: tx_hash,
   provider_ref_id: commit_id,